AmaranthineTech/ProgrammaticApp-Autolayout-Starter/README.md

 Specifically https://arunpatwardhan.com/2019/07/28/creating-ios-apps-without-storyboard-part-1/

+## NOTE
+This project is required for the article on implementing Autolayout programmatically:

 ## What are “nibless” apps?

 Apps which are designed without the help of Storyboard are called as “Nibless” apps.
 Normally we design an app with the help of a Storyboard file.
 Earlier they were called Xib files or Nib files.
 Hence the term “Nibless”.